home-assistant/developers.home-assistant/docs/entity_light.md

 sidebar_label: Light
 ---

-> This entry is incomplete.
-Contribution welcome.
-A light entity is a device that controls the brightness, RGB value, color temperature and effects of a light source.
+A light entity is a device that controls the brightness, RGB value,color temperature and effects of a light source.

 ## Properties

-> Properties should always only return information from memory and not do I/O (like network requests).
-Implement `update()` or `async_update()` to fetch data.

 | Name | Type | Default | Description
 | ---- | ---- | ---- | ----